-Business enterprises operated under German law are required to prepare and publish annual financial statements.
-This must be done pursuant to the German act on annual financial statements (part of the HGB – the Handelsgesetzbuch).
-To some extent, German annual financial statements resemble their Danish counterparts.
-However, in German financial statements it is not permitted to revalue assets.
+Business enterprises operating under German law are required to prepare and publish annual financial statements in accordance with the German Commercial Code (Handelsgesetzbuch, HGB).
+To some extent, German annual financial statements are similar to their Danish/Scandinavian counterparts.
+However, in German financial statements, it is not permitted to revalue assets.
 The financial statements are based on the prudence principle in order to protect creditors.

-Subject to certain amendments, the assessment of the taxable income is based on the annual financial statements.
-Here, smaller businesses and asset management firms are allowed to submit so-called cash accounts.
-These include only income received and expenses incurred in the year under review.
+Subject to certain adjustments, the annual financial statements form the basis for the calculation of the taxable income.
+Smaller businesses and asset management firms are allowed to submit so-called cash accounts.
+These only include income received and expenses paid in the year under review.

-We can retrieve data from common Danish accounting software programmes – and initiate automated payments which you then need to approve at the bank.
+We can retrieve data from common Danish/other Scandinavian accounting software programs – and initiate automated payments which you then need to approve at your bank.

-Also, it is usually no problem for us to handle accounting or reporting according to a particular plan or specific chart of accounts.
-We can offer to use your enterprise’s existing Danish chart of accounts.
+It is also usually not a problem for us to handle accounting or reporting according to a particular plan or specific chart of accounts.
+We can offer to use your company’s existing Danish/other Scandinavian chart of accounts.

-We also take care of the electronic publication of your German enterprise’s annual report in Germany.
-If the enterprise has only one business site, there are no requirements on publication.
+We also take care of the electronic publication of your German company’s annual report in Germany.
+If the enterprise has only one permanent establishment, there are no requirements regarding publication.

 German accounting policies are based on the prudence principle.
 In Denmark, they are based on the principle of true and fair value.
 For this reason, fixed assets and inventories, in particular, are valued differently in Danish and German financial statements.
 The German commercial balance sheet differs from the tax accounts.